The HD robot solution, if using FreeRDP requires 2013 C++ Redistributable to be installed.

 If you enable a click or element detector the robot will be monitoring every mouse click on the computer, and on very low-end computers this can give a few milliseconds delay on clicks and show a little CPU usage on the robot.
 But most pc this is a non-issue.

 The robot, if not configured on offline mode, will require a working network connection to start.
-Once in sync with OpenFlow it will function even if the network goes a wait for a short periods of time.
-The robot uses WebSocket’s to connect with OpenFlow, if using a firewall that does layer 4 inspection or if you are using a proxy server, be sure to check this supports WebSocket’s.
+Once in sync with OpenCore it will function even if the network goes a wait for a short periods of time.
+The robot uses WebSocket’s to connect with OpenCore, if using a firewall that does layer 4 inspection or if you are using a proxy server, be sure to check this supports WebSocket’s.

 If you are using app.openiap.io be aware that this is running in Google Cloud, so for people in certain countries, this can be an issue.